anujacharya1/NewYorkTimesApp/README.md

 Describe any challenges encountered while building the app.

+* Had biggest challenge in understnding the Recycle View and at the end I was stuck in getting the touch event in the item for Recycle View

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
-- [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android
+- [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android And many others...

 ## License